dawsonjc/bd-team-project-libratum/project_documents/Libratum Reflection/reflection.md

 * If you were to start this unit over again, what would you do differently?
 How do you see yourself applying that to your work in later units, the capstone, or your internship?

+  We would spend more time in the planning phase and actually figuring out what the front end is going to look like.
+  That was difficult to do on the first time around since we didn't have a proper understanding how the front end worked.
+  This will help us in the future with working on better time management to finish tasks on time.